When to Start Saving for Retirement (It’s Sooner Than You Think)

 - Saving all of your $5 bills.
 This will work only if you pay in cash on a regular basis.

 - Checking that your bank does not charge fees for various services.
-If they do charge fees, make sure you avoid falling into that trap.
+If it does, make sure you avoid falling into that trap.

-However you save, make sure to do it consistently.
+However you save, do it consistently.
 You’ll be amazed by how quickly your efforts add up in your retirement funds.

 Further Reading: “3 Money-Saving Challenges That Help You Meet Financial Goals”